 Introduction

 A clear lesson outline is thebackbone of any effective classroom session, especially when teaching fundamental physics concepts such as work and power.
-So this article provides a comprehensive lesson outline for Lesson 1 – Work and Power, complete with learning objectives, step‑by‑step procedures, engaging activities, and a ready‑to‑use answer key.
+Think about it: this article provides a comprehensive lesson outline for Lesson 1 – Work and Power, complete with learning objectives, step‑by‑step procedures, engaging activities, and a ready‑to‑use answer key.
 By following this guide, teachers can deliver a focused, interactive, and assessment‑driven lesson that helps students grasp the definitions, formulas, and real‑world applications of work and power.

 Lesson Outline – Lesson 1: Work and Power